Craig Zobel

 Roger Craig Zobel is an American filmmaker and actor whose work includes music videos, film, and television.
 He has directed the films Compliance (2012), Z for Zachariah (2015), and The Hunt (2020).
 On TV he has directed episodes of The Leftovers, American Gods, and Westworld.
 In 2021, he directed the miniseries Mare of Easttown on HBO.
-He also helped to co-create the online Flash animation series Homestar Runner with Mike and Matt Chapman, known collectively as The Brothers Chaps.
+He also helped to co-create the online animated series Homestar Runner with Mike and Matt Chapman, known collectively as The Brothers Chaps.

 Early life

 Zobel was born in New York and grew up in Atlanta, Georgia, later studying film at the North Carolina School of the Arts alongside David Gordon Green and other future collaborators.
-He is of Jewish background.

 Career

 After graduation, Zobel worked on Green's first three films — George Washington (2000), All the Real Girls, (2003) and Undertow (2003), as either co-producer, production manager or second unit director.
 He also directed The Hunt (2020).

 More recently, he reupped his deal with HBO, which was served for three more years.